 Traumatic events can include war, being in an accident, witnessing an accident, rape, natural disasters, and sexual, physical, or emotional abuse as an adult or child.
 There is no end to the list of events that can cause trauma responses.
 For some, there is only one episode; for others, there are countless episodes.
 No one reason or amount of event intensity is more “worthy” or a “better reason” to experience trauma.
 The fact is, if you have been traumatized, there is hope.

-I utilize Cognitive Processing Therapy to help you understand how your traumatic experience has shifted the way you view the world, others, your future, and yourself.
+I help you understand how your traumatic experience has shifted the way you view the world, others, your future, and yourself.
 I help you explore how the “lessons” you learned influence your current life in unhealthy ways and identify ways to help you overcome these unhelpful beliefs.
 I offer you coping strategies to reduce and manage symptoms so that you can work through unresolved aspects of your trauma to arrive at an integrated view of the event that no longer has to intrude upon your life.

 Please call for a free, confidential consultation today 970-286-7856.